 | AWS (Baseline) | $69.50 | On-demand |

-Fluence distinguishes itself through its balance of affordability, control, and enterprise-grade performance.
+Fluence stands out by offering a perfect balance between affordability, control, and performance.
 Its Virtual Servers run on Tier IV infrastructure with fixed daily rates, giving developers predictable costs and high reliability for hosting validator and RPC nodes.
-This model suits operators seeking consistent uptime without the pricing volatility common in marketplace-based or metered cloud systems.
+This makes it an ideal choice for developers who need stability but don’t want the pricing volatility of marketplace-based or metered cloud systems.

-Deployment is flexible through the Fluence Console for visual setup or the Fluence API for automated provisioning and scaling.
-This dual approach supports both smaller teams experimenting with node configurations and larger organizations managing complex multi-region deployments.
+One of Fluence’s strongest points is its flexible deployment options.
+You can use the Fluence Console for Virtual Servers setup or the Fluence API for automated provisioning and scaling.
+This dual approach is perfect for both small teams that are just getting started and larger organizations managing complex multi-region deployments.

 Mona Porwal is an experienced crypto writer with two years in blockchain and digital currencies.
 She simplifies complex topics, making crypto easy for everyone to understand.
 Whether it’s Bitcoin, altcoins, NFTs, or DeFi, Mona explains the latest trends in a clear and concise way.
 She stays updated on market news, price movements, and emerging developments to provide valuable insights.
 Her articles help both beginners and experienced investors navigate the ever-evolving crypto space.
 Mona strongly believes in blockchain’s future and its impact on global finance.